cvamsikrishna11/devops-fully-automated-infra/README.md

 2) #### Skipping all the checks on the Jenkins file comment the checkov scan lines accordingly with # (sure to shell)

 ## Finally observe the whole flow and understand the integrations :)

+### Destroy the infra

+1) #### Once the flow is observed, lets destroy the infra with same code
+    - Go back to your local, open your "devops-fully-automated" project on VSCODE
+    - Open "Jenkinsfile" comment lines 59, 76-82 & uncomment lines 61, 84-90
+    - Save the changes in both files
+    - Finally push changes to repo
+        `git add .`
+        `git commit -m "relevant commit message"`
+        `git push`

+2) #### Skipping all the checks on the Jenkins file comment the checkov scan lines accordingly with # (sure to shell)

 # Happy learning, everyone 😊 😊